01-edu/public/subjects/binaryaddition/README.md

 ### Instructions

 Write a function named `BinaryAddition(int,int)` that takes two integers and returns the sum of the two in binary in an array of `int`.
-- If the sum is negative return `nil` value.
+- If one of the integers is negative return `nil`
-- convert the argument to binary then add the two binary numbers together
+- Convert the argument to binary then add the two binary numbers together

 ### Expected function
 ```go